tamilhce/kubecon26/README.md

 # Next.Js RCE | FALCO | Kubernetes — Killercoda Demo

 A hands-on Killercoda scenario for Participants.
-TO deploy a vulnerable app, simulate a Next.Js  post-exploit, then **detect**
+To deploy a vulnerable app, simulate a Next.Js  post-exploit, then **detect**
 (Falco + Falcosidekick), **respond** (Falco Talon), and **investigate** (sysdig → Stratoshark).